I still remember the night vividly.

 Friend, are there any plans you have made that haven’t gone your way?
 Are you able to look back on any of those times and recognize God’s sovereign hand at work, over-riding your plans so He could protect you or coordinate something better?
 Know that God always has your best interest at heart, He deeply loves you, and He has good plans for your life.

-Share your plans.
-Have you prayed to be certain these align with God’s plans for your life?
+Have you prayed to be certain your plans align with God’s plans for your life?

 Heavenly Father, thank You for establishing my steps, and for the times You have over-ridden my plans in order to protect or bless me.
 Thank You for having my best interests at heart, for deeply loving me, and for planning good things for my life.
 I invite You today to intervene powerfully in my life, especially when I make plans that might not be the best for me.
 Direct my steps today.